sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 Here we’re making an array of dates to fill a given date range.

 I don’t have good ideas on how to rewrite this code without an imperative loop, reassignment, and mutation.
-And here we can live with this:
+And here we can live with them:

-- all “bad” things are isolated in a small function;
+- all “bad” things are isolated inside a small function;
 - the function has a meaningful name;
 - the code is clear enough;
 - the function is pure: it doesn’t have any internal state and avoids mutating its parameters.